DavoA/kubernetes-manifests/README.md

-# kubernetes-manifests
+# ArgoAplication
-for my new task
+for argo configuration